-Grader: Rezoanoor Rahman (rahman.282@buckeyemail.osu.edu)

-The grader's office hours will be posted on Carmen, as well as information about the Data Analytics Learning Center (DALC) hours this semester.
+Grader: Yeming Lin (lin.4466@buckeyemail.osu.edu) See Carmen for the Data Analytics Learning Center (DALC) hours, including the hours that the grader will be available in the DALC.
 For all homework grading questions, contact the grader first.
-If cannot reach agreement, escalate the case to me.
+If you cannot reach an agreement, escalate the case to me.